oucs-teaching/cosc349-labs/lab02.md

 The computers in Lab E and Lab F can be (re)booted into macOS or Linux.
 This lab requires you to boot into macOS, since VirtualBox is not installed on the CS Lab Linux environment.

 Note that this lab exercise has a small amount of overlap with part of the COSC301 labs—both use VirtualBox—although key points of difference is that COSC349 labs are self-paced, and not assessed.
 Some specific references may be made to material from the [COSC301 lab book] and you are of course welcome to browse the rest of the lab book should it be useful to you.
+(This link is to the 2019 version of the COSC301 lab book, which is sufficiently recent for our neds, although the screen captures may look slightly different.)

 Throughout the exercises, "VM" will be used as an abbreviation of "virtual machine".